Anner-deJong/CS224n_2017/README.md

 ([course website](http://web.stanford.edu/class/cs224n/index.html) & [lecture videos](https://www.youtube.com/playlist?list=PLqdrfNEc5QnuV9RwUAhoJcoQvu4Q46Lja)). <br />
 I can highly recommend it for anybody aiming to learn more about this field.

 This content is meant as references for your answers, as a means to debug, and sometimes for when it is unclear which code is right or wrong.
 There are a few more great answer decks out there, yet these are not consistent (nor is this one accordingly).
-I did however my best in cross checking my code and believe it is of decent standart.
+I did however my best in cross checking my code and believe it is of decent standard.
 I therefore hope anybody who is looking for references for their code will find this repository useful.

 ### Good luck and have fun!